Max-le/CV-online/_posts/2020-09-11-create-chrome-extension.md

 - [Google's official documentation](https://developer.chrome.com/extensions)

-Google *requires* your extension to have a [privacy policy]({% post_url 2020-09-15-priv-policy-fuelcal %}).

 I give importance to the reader's opinion on the form and the content of this article.
-[Please let me know what you think](mailto:max.09@outlook.com), or any suggestions for improvement, I'll be grateful !
+[Please let me know what you think](mailto:max.09@outlook.com?subject=Feedback on article Chrome extension), or any suggestions for improvement, I'll be grateful !